Hopewell High School Complex: Restoration

 The school building sat vacant until January 2008 when Hopewell city officials approved plans by Garcia Development, LLC to convert it into 50 loft-style apartments.
-The co-developer of the project was David McCormack, president of Waukeshaw Development, Inc. The renovation was delayed by 16 months due to the 2008 economic downturn, a fire in April 2008 which damaged the property, and the developers waiting for historic tax credit approval.
+The co-developer of the project was David McCormack, president of Waukeshaw Development, Inc. The renovation was delayed by 16 months due to the 2008 financial crisis, a fire in April 2008 which damaged the property, and the developers waiting for historic tax credit approval.
 During this time the school complex was added to the Virginia Landmarks Register on June 18, 2009, and the National Register of Historic Places on September 16, 2009.
 It was described as a "representative and intact example of an early 20th-century urban school complex" that "retains the integrity of its historic location, association, setting, feeling, design, materials, and workmanship."

 The $8 million project, named the Hopewell Lofts, was completed in May 2010.
 The renovation was designed by McEntire Davis Architects and the contractor was Haase, Inc. Many of the 1, 2, and 3 bedroom apartments feature original details such as chalkboards and large windows.
 Residents living in rear units face the athletic field and can watch football games.
 The hallways feature the original butterscotch tiles, terrazzo floors and marble staircase.
 The central auditorium is a public area that can be rented and the back stage has been turned into apartments.

 The Home Economics Cottage and the Science and Library Building now serve as offices for the Hopewell School Board.
 The athletic field continues to be used for the Hopewell High School Blue Devils home football games.
 The Boys & Girls Club used the gymnasium until 2013 when the after-school program was moved to the Harry E. James Elementary School.
 The gymnasium began serving as a cold weather shelter for the homeless during the 2014–2015 winter season.
 In 2016, former NFL players Wali Rainer and Hopewell High School graduate Monsanto Pope joined other professional athletes in urging Hopewell government officials to renovate the gymnasium to reuse as a teen center focusing on tutoring and sports.